 Another problem is that many (but not all) hydraulic rowers have a fixed seat that doesn’t slide.
 This means you don’t use your legs at all and only your upper body is used.
 This is very different from any other rower since with other models, the leg use is very important.

-During rowing on another machine or real boat, it’s estimated that the power is generated for about 65% in the legs and 35% in the upper body.
+During rowing on other types of indoor rowing machines or real boat, it’s estimated that the power is generated for about 65% in the legs and 35% in the upper body.
 So you can understand that taking the legs out the exercise makes it something completely different.

 That’s not to say you can’t use it for a workout.
 But don’t expect to be actually training for rowing.
 For people that are just looking for a simple workout machine, an hydraulic rower can work.